oracle-livelabs/developer/redwood-extensions/workspace/workspace.md

 Users with the right roles can access VB Studio from their Oracle Fusion Cloud Applications' TEST instance.

-1. Login to Oracle Cloud Fusion Applications:
+1. Log in to Oracle Cloud Fusion Applications:

 	![login screen](images/login.png)

-2. From the hamburger menu at the top left, navigate to the **Configuration** section and expand it.
+2. In the hamburger menu at the top left, navigate to the **Configuration** section and expand it.
 Select the **Visual Builder** option (which technically should be "Visual Builder Studio"):

   ![Main menu](images/menu.png)